-- As a result of injury caused by medical practitioners (examples would be broken rectal thermometers and broken enema catheter tips)
+- As a result of injury caused by medical practitioners (examples would be broken rectal thermometers or broken enema catheter tips)

-- As a result of an object used for sexual gratification
+- As a result of an object being used for sexual gratification

 Rectal Foreign Body Symptoms

 The majority of people with an object in their rectum may have no signs or symptoms.
-This can make the diagnosis very difficult, especially in children and in psychiatric patients.
+This can make the diagnosis very difficult, especially with children and with psychiatric patients.

-In some cases, especially if there has been a delay in seeking medical attention, a complication may have occurred, which gives rise to symptoms.
-In this case, these are the symptoms most likely to be found:
+In some cases, especially if there has been a delay in seeking medical help, a complication may have developed that causes symptoms.
+The symptoms most likely to be found include: